Family Guy controversies: Media critics

 In addition, Family Guy has been panned by some media critics.
 Ken Tucker of Entertainment Weekly has frequently panned the show, grading it with a "D", and naming it the worst show of the 1999–2000 television season.
 Tucker responded to a reader's question in 2005 that he continued to dislike the series.
 Mark Graham noted "MacFarlane's incredibly rocky relationship with both the magazine and its lead television critic, Ken Tucker" in a blog on the New York magazine website.

-Controversy and criticism from other animators
+Controversy and criticism within the animation industry

 South Park creators Trey Parker and Matt Stone criticized the writing of Family Guy in their own series.

-Other animators have criticized the show as well.
 The show's animation has been criticized by Ren & Stimpy creator John Kricfalusi, who expressed concern that the simplistic animation of Family Guy would negatively impact the new wave of content creators.

 The show's writing style has also come under criticism from South Park creators Trey Parker and Matt Stone.
 In a 2006 interview, Parker and Stone stated that they dislike having their show compared to Family Guy.
-After the episode "Cartoon Wars" aired, Parker states they received support and gratitude from the staffs of The Simpsons and King of the Hill for "ripping on Family Guy."
+After the episode "Cartoon Wars" – in which the writing process for Family Guy is depicted as consisting of sending manatees to push balls with random pop culture references written on them – aired, Parker states they received support and gratitude from the staffs of The Simpsons and King of the Hill for "ripping on Family Guy."